samuelmtimbo/unit/src/docs/dao/README.md

 ## Movement

-We will continuously grow just by following a series of "first mover" moves
+We will continuously grow just by following a series